Donald MacNicol

-The thirty-five-year-old Rev. MacNicol wrote the poem in lament of being snubbed by Lillias Campbell, a local laird's daughter.
-He had requested the seventeen-year-old girl's hand in marriage, but Lillias had already accepted the hand of her cousin, Captain Alexander Campbell.
-However, Sir Alexander made an ungallant bet with a servant which left the incensed Lillias no choice but to accept the alternate proposal of the Rev. MacNicol.
+The thirty-five-year-old Rev. MacNicol wrote the poem as a lament for his unrequited love for Lillias Campbell, a local laird's daughter.
+He had requested the seventeen-year-old girl's hand in marriage, but Lillias had already accepted the hand of her cousin, Captain Sir Alexander Campbell.
+However, Sir Alexander made an ungallant bet with a servant which left the incensed Lillias no choice but to break off their engagement and accept the alternate proposal of the local minister.
 They married just after her eighteenth birthday, and would go on to have sixteen children.
-The poem was later set to music and remains a popular Highland folk song.
+His poem was later set to music and remains a popular song in Scottish traditional music.